werowe/mist_preventive_maintenance_ml/README.md

 The binary logistic model, logit, requires a binary output.
 So if pr > 50% then worn = 1.
-Otherwise logit = 0.
+Otherwise worn = 0.
 If worn = 1 then time to change brake pads.

 The sample data is [here](https://raw.githubusercontent.com/werowe/mist_preventive_maintenance_ml/master/brakedata.csv).
 Below is the first line.
 <table>